What a cybernetic house is and isn't

-Autonomy is, in short, the difference between having a do-it-yourself house and a house that does it for you.
-Its more than a cruise control or autopilot for the basics; it's a simulacrum of life, with sensors as nerve endings, controllers as a cortex and a variety of effectors to make real things happen.
+Cybernetics refers to intelligence, adaptability and some ability to learn.
+In our context, the result is, in short, the difference between having a do-it-yourself house and a house that does it for you.
+Its more than a cruise control or autopilot for the basics; it's a simulacrum of life, with sensors as nerve endings, controllers as a cortex and a variety of actuators to make real things happen.

-In other words, it’s a house that can thing for itself, an ultra-automated environment that can make many needed changes happen without creating chores for its occupants.
-Often, it can also add convenience
+In other words, it's a house that can think for itself, a cybernetic environment that can make many needed changes happen without creating chores for its occupants.
+Often, it can also add safety and convenience.

 The starting point for that is paying attention to every little chore that's ever been required of you in every residence you've ever occupied.
 The more trivial and mundane the chore, if it occurs repeatedly, it rivets a bit of our focus.

 Then there's every mistake you've ever made: leaving the garage door open overnight, for example, or leaving it shut with an engine running... going to bed without locking the doors... leaving a stove or heater on or a candle burning in an empty room... floodlighting the yard all night... you get it.
 We've all done these things and worse.